Abdallah-Zidan/pemo-task/libs/processor-adapter-manager/README.md

 2. Add the `@ProcessorAdapter` decorator with a unique processor ID
 3. Ensure proper error handling and validation
 4. Add comprehensive tests

-## License

-This library is part of the PEMO Task project.